qshan/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 ``build_farm``
 ^^^^^^^^^^^^^^^^^^^^^

-In this section, you specify the specific build farm name that you wish to use to build FPGA bitstreams (see ``config_build_farm.yaml`` for build farm options and specification).
+In this section, you specify the specific build farm configuration that you wish to use to build FPGA bitstreams (see :ref:`config-build-farm` for build farm options and specification).
-For example, if you want to run your FPGA builds on a pre-specified build farm that automatically spawns EC2 instances per FPGA build, you can write ``build_farm: ec2_build_farm``.
-To see all mainline build farm options, refer to ``config_build_farm.yaml``.
+For example, if you want to run your FPGA builds on a pre-specified build farm that automatically spawns an EC2 instance per FPGA build, you can write ``build_farm: ec2_build_farm``.
+To see all mainline build farm options, refer to :ref:`config-build-farm`.

 ``builds_to_run``